DIDSR/InSilicoICH/README.rst

 A sample dataset is viewable as a demo, located in docs/index.html.
 To serve this website locally do the following:

-1. install the `VS Code Liver Server Extension <https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer>`_
+1. install the `VS Code Live Server Extension <https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer>`_
 2. Open `index.html <docs/index.html>`_ and click the `Go Live` button at the far lower right corner of VS Code that should appear when an html file is open.
 3. After selecting `Go`Under the `PORTS` tab of the VS Code terminal, add the port number that popped up after going live (5500 is default), then right click the forwarded address
 4. Click on the `docs` folder containing the demo and the website should load